pari25bce10209-code/Sales-Record-Manager/statement.md

 - Visualizing sales trends with charts using pandas and matplotlib

 ##  Target Users
-- Small Business Owners & Shopkeepers
+-Small Business Owners & Shopkeepers
 Who need a simple way to record daily transactions without relying on notebooks or complex spreadsheets.
 - Clubs & Organizations
 Useful for managing event ticket sales, membership fees, or fundraising records.